fahad-waseem247/ProChat-AI-Assistant/README.md

 2. **Replace API Key**:
 - Open script.js.
 - Replace Replace with your Google Gemini API Key with your actual Google Gemini API key.
-3. Open the Project:
+3. **Open the Project**:
-Open index.html in a web browser to run the chatbot locally.
+- Open index.html in a web browser to run the chatbot locally.
 ## Usage
 - Type a message in the input field and press "Send" or hit "Enter" to get a response from the AI.
 - The chatbot will display "Thinking..." while fetching a response and then show the reply.